rizecookey/property-checker/README.md

 # Building and running

-After the first clone, the checker framework submodule must be initialized via `git submodule init && git submodule update`.
+After the first clone, the Checker Framework submodule must be initialized via `git submodule init && git submodule update`, then compiled via `cd checker-framework ; ./gradlew assemble`.

 To build the Property Checker, run `./gradlew assemble`.
 The file `property-checker.jar` will be generated in the main directory.
 To be able to run the Property Checker, the files `property-checker.jar`, `checker-qual.jar`, and `javac` (not the regular Java compiler, but the one included here!) must be kept in the same directory.